-One special case is the galaxy N: 10.
-The velocity map shows counter-rotation in the center with respect to the outskirts.
-The $\sigma$ map does not have a central peak, but there are indications of high-velocity dispersion on both sides of the center.
-In both respects, this galaxy has characteristics of a 2$\sigma$ galaxy \citep{2011MNRAS.414.2923K}, which is interpreted as having two counter-rotating disks, a combination of which makes the observed rotation and $\sigma$ maps.
+One special case is galaxy 10.
+The velocity map shows counter-rotation in the centre with respect to the outskirts.
+The $\sigma$-map does not have a central peak, but there are indications of high-velocity dispersion on both sides of the centre.
+In both respects, this galaxy has characteristics of a 2$\sigma$ galaxy \citep{2011MNRAS.414.2923K}, which is interpreted as having two counter-rotating discs, a combination of which makes the observed rotation and $\sigma$ maps.
 Regarding the HST image, the galaxy has a lenticular and featureless light shape.